...

 • No longer a practical option for most users

-Which Companies Offer?
+Which Companies Offer Dial-Up Internet?

-2. DSL (Digital Subscriber Line) Internet
+2. Digital Subscriber Line (DSL) Internet

-DSL is an upgraded version of dial-up internet that still relies on telephone lines but operates on a different frequency.
-As a result, it allows internet access without interrupting phone service.
-Unlike dial-up, DSL offers significantly faster speeds, ranging from 1 Mbps to 100 Mbps, depending on the provider and location.
+Digital Subscriber Line (DSL) is an upgraded version of dial-up internet that still relies on telephone lines but operates on a different frequency.
+As a result, it allows users to utilize the capacity of the internet without interrupting their phone service.

-DSL connections are widely available, especially in suburban and rural areas where fiber-optic infrastructure has not been reached yet.
 The performance of DSL, however, depends on how far a user is from the provider’s central office.
-The farther the distance, the weaker the signal and the slower the internet speed.
+The farther the distance, the weaker the signal and the slower the internet speed, no matter what Wi-Fi routers they are using.

 • Households that need an affordable internet option